Sqeaky/CppFileToStringExperiments/README.md

 Here is a more direct summary:

-  Fastest - TellSeekRead - This has the system provide an easy to get the size and reads the file in one go.
+  Fastest - TellSeekRead and CTellSeekRead- These have the system provide an easy to get the size and reads the file in one go.

   Faster - Getline Appending and Eof - The checking of chars does not seem to impose any cost.

   Fast - RdbufMove and Rdbuf -  The std::move seems to make no difference in release.

-  Slow - Iterator - Something is wrong with this on.
+  Slow - Iterator, BackInsertIterator and AssignIterator - Something is wrong with iterators and input streams.
+The work great in memory, but not here.

 I tried this on GCC 4.9.2, with a mobile i7 on a RAID1 of SSDs pulling about 1GB/sec formatted as EXT4 and